mkhstar/suneditor-react/README.md

 ## About Core

-**Note:** `suneditor-react` doesn't expose the core object in the callback functions such as `onScroll` etc. This is because it can be easily retrieved by attaching a ref to the Suneditor component.
+**Note:** `suneditor-react` doesn't expose the core object in the callback functions such as `onScroll` etc. This is because it can be easily retrieved by using the `getSunEditorInstance` like below.

 ```jsx
 // Javascript Version